avan06/PS4CheaterNeo/README.md

 - Added support for "Check All", "Uncheck All", and "Invert Checked" in the right-click context menu of the SectionView in the Query window.
 (0.9.9.1)
 - Added support for "Check that contains," "Uncheck that contains," "Check that has prot," and "Uncheck that has prot" in the right-click menu of the SectionView in the Query window.
 (0.9.9.3)
+- Added support for inputting multiple prot values in the 'Check/Uncheck that has prot' function in SectionView.
+The program will now automatically detect delimiter symbols, including ',', '-', ';', '|', and spaces.
+(0.9.9.5)

 ![query_SectionViewMenu](assets/query_SectionViewMenu.webp)